Arena of Valor: Post-release

 TiMi partnered with Shengqi Games to re-distribute the Arena of Valor franchise in the Indian market, where Arena of Valor has been suspended from operating earlier in Q4 of 2020 due to unsubstantiated privacy concerns claims through the Indian government.
 The franchise is branded Clash of Titans, with adjusted terms such as Titans, unlike the original franchises Hero terminology.
+The mobile app of Arena of Valor was banned in India (along with other Chinese apps) on 2 September 2020 by the government, the move came amid the 2020 China-India skirmish.

 TiMi Studio Group decided to no longer extend the license rights of the Arena of Valor franchise to Netmarble & Kakao.
-Netmarble announced that they'll terminate the service on the July 29, 2022; after five years of Game as a Service (GaaS).
-The termination causes also that Korea has no representation for the eSports in 2022.
+Netmarble announced that they'll terminate the service on July 29, 2022; after five years of Game as a Service (GaaS).
+The termination causes Korea to have no representation in eSports in 2022.
 The license wasn't extended due to a failure of player retention in South Korea.

-The mobile app of Arena of Valor was banned in India (along with other Chinese apps) on 2 September 2020 by the government, the move came amid the 2020 China-India skirmish.